lerna/lerna/README.md

 ### What does a Lerna repo look like?

 There's actually very little to it.
-You have a file system that looks like this:
+You have a file structure that looks like this:

 ```
 my-lerna-repo/